giuseppe/atomic-openshift-system-containers/README.md

 # atomic-openshift-system-containers (Not ready for production)

+## UPDATE

+Some of these changes are already part of the OpenShift Origin images

+# Description

 (Dirty) script to convert some OpenShift images to system containers and push them.

 Used to run OpenShift images Master, Node and OpenVSWitch as system containers.